Polymorphism (biology): Pleiotropism

 Most genes have more than one effect on the phenotype of an organism (pleiotropism).
 Some of these effects may be visible, and others cryptic, so it is often important to look beyond the most obvious effects of a gene to identify other effects.
-Cases occur where a gene affects an unimportant visible character, yet a change in fitness is recorded.
-In such cases, the gene's other (cryptic or 'physiological') effects may be responsible for the change in fitness.
+Cases occur where a gene affects an unimportant visible characteristic, yet a change in fitness is recorded.
+In such cases, the gene's subsurface effects may be responsible for the change in fitness.
 Pleiotropism is posing continual challenges for many clinical dysmorphologists in their attempt to explain birth defects which affect one or more organ system, with only a single underlying causative agent.
-For many pleiotropic disorders, the connection between the gene defect and the various manifestations is neither obvious, nor well understood.
+For many pleiotropic disorders, the connection between the genetic abnormality and its manifestations is neither apparent nor understood.